Michael Brennan (golfer)

 Michael Brennan (born February 9, 2002) is an American professional golfer who plays on the PGA Tour.
+After playing collegiately for the Wake Forest Demon Deacons, he turned professional in 2024.
+Brennan won three times on the PGA Tour Americas in 2025 and claimed his first PGA Tour title later that year.

 Early life and amateur career

 Brennan was born in Leesburg, Virginia, on February 9, 2002.
 His parents, Shannon and Michael, both played golf and he was introduced to the game as a child.
 While in kindergarten, Brennan said his dream job was to be a professional golfer.
 He grew up playing golf at River Creek Club, and began to receive tutelage from coach Adam Harrell at age 12.
 Alongside golf, Brennan played baseball, basketball, football, lacrosse, and soccer during his youth.

 At Tuscarora High School, Brennan played basketball and golf.
+He also attended Loudoun's Academy of Engineering and Technology.
 In his first high school match, he shot a round of 70 at South Riding Golf Club.
 He won the 2016 Virginia 5A North region title the following month with a 71.
 Brennan won the Middle Atlantic Amateur in 2017, becoming at age 15 the youngest player to win the title.
 He also won the Middle Atlantic Amateur in 2018 and 2019, as well as the 2019 Virginia State Amateur.
 In 2020, he finished tied-third at the Junior Invitational at Sage Valley and won the Maridoe Junior Invitational.
 Brennan tied for 11th in the stroke play at the 2020 U.S. Amateur at Bandon Dunes Golf Resort; his brother Sean caddied for him during the event.
 He was eliminated in the match play during the round of 64.

-Brennan committed to Wake Forest University in 2019.
+In 2019, Brennan committed to play golf for Wake Forest University, beginning in fall 2020.
 Playing for the Wake Forest Demon Deacons from 2020 to 2024, he won eight individual titles in his collegiate career, including medalist honors at the ACC Championship in 2023 and 2024.

 Brennan shot a 5-under 66 at Riviera Country Club in February 2022 to win the Genesis Invitational Collegiate Showcase, which earned him entry to the Genesis Invitational.
 Making his PGA Tour debut, he shot 71-73 and missed the cut by two strokes.
 He represented the United States at the 2022 Arnold Palmer Cup in June.
 Brennan made his major championship debut at the 2023 U.S. Open, after advancing through a playoff to qualify.
 He shot 74-75 and missed the cut.

-With a career-stroke average of 71.46, Brennan ranked fourth in Wake Forest history, behind Alex Fitzpatrick (70.94), Bill Haas (70.87), and Will Zalatoris (70.44).
-Brennan was a four-time Academic All-ACC nominee and graduated with a B.A. in economics following the spring 2024 semester.
+With a career stroke average of 71.46, Brennan ranked fourth in Wake Forest history, behind Alex Fitzpatrick (70.94), Bill Haas (70.87), and Will Zalatoris (70.44).
+Brennan was a four-time Academic All-ACC nominee and graduated with a degree in economics in 2024.